One minute you’re sleeping peacefully. The next, you’re wide awake and bouncing around in pain from a night leg cramp.

 Stand facing a wall.
 Put your left toe against the wall and keep your right leg straight.
 Bend your left knee towards the wall.
 This will give you a nice stretch in your right calf.

 Hold for ten seconds.
 Repeat ten repetitions on each side.

-If you’re struggling with night leg cramps or low back pain and want a more personalized approach to finding relief, our Physical Therapists can help.
+If you’re struggling with night leg cramps or low back pain and want a more personalized approach to finding relief, our Physical and Occupational Therapists can help.

 Treatment is covered by insurance, no referral is required to start, and with flexible in-clinic and virtual appointments, you can find a time that works with your schedule.

 Call 716-458-1990 or click the button below to schedule at one of our many locations throughout Western New York.